Conservatives take back City of Westminster from Labour

 Little Venice was another close contest edged by the Conservatives this time and the Lib Dems did well in Marylebone but not enough to get a first seat on the council.

-It is not clear what Labour leader Adam Hug plans to do now.
+It is not clear what Labour leader Adam Hug plans to do now in terms of the local party’s leadership.

 “While we can take pride in what we have been able to achieve over the last four years in power, it will be important to reflect and learn how to do better in the future.